LegendaryB/gogdl/README.md

 `sudo ./gogdl -folder driveFolderId -outdir mycustomfolder`

 ### Download multiple folders
-At the moment you can use the bash to archive that:
+At the moment you can use a bash script to archive that:

 ```
+#!/bin/bash

 cat id-list.txt | while read id
 do
    ./gogdl -folder $id